stateful/docs.runme.dev/docs/integrations.md

 ![establish environmental variables in vs code](../static/img/environmental-variables-vs-code.png)

-### Warning!

-Environment variable support in Runme is currently largely a work in progress.
+> 💡 Warning: Environment variable support in Runme is currently a work in progress.
 We have a lot planned for supporting the environment/secrets in the future, so stay tuned!

 ### Deploying